 - Try to prevent food waste from happening, follow these tips.

-- If you want to donate to food banks & other emergency providers, use the collection point at your local shop or consider donating money instead to the Hungry at Home campaign.
+- You can also donate food to food banks & other emergency providers or use the collection point at your local shop.

 - Food businesses with surplus/unused stock to donate, please fill out our brief online form here.
 (Emergency food providers can use all kinds of food, as well as takeaway containers, kitchen consumables, bags, gloves and packaging etc)